bitwarden/passwordless-docs/src/guide/what-is-webauthn-and-fido2.md

 ### Relying Party (RP)

 The Relying Party - often called RP - is the server that the browser communicates with.
-If you are a developer reading this, the Relying Party ID is probably your domain.
+If you are a developer reading this, your server is the Relying Party and your domain is the Relying Party ID (example.com).

 ### Security Key
 A USB-like physical device.
 It stores private-keys and handles cryptography.
 See YubiKey or search for "Fido2 Security Key".